Is the IMM5710 Form Filed Online or on Paper?

 Processing can take 2-4 months, so apply well before your current permit expires.
 If you're unsure whether you need a new permit or whether your status alone authorizes work, book a consultation with our licensed RCICs.
 We can clarify your specific rights.

-What to Include With Your IMM5710 Application
+What Should You Include With Your IMM5710 Application?

 Submitting the right documents with your imm5710 dramatically improves approval chances.